 11 Causes Of Unintentional And Unexplained Weight Loss In Kids

-Weight loss in kids may be considered if they are obese or overweight.
-Weight loss is when the body loses fats, muscles mass, and fluids, leading to total loss of body mass.
+Weight loss in kids, particularly unintentional weight loss, can be caused by several factors.
+Weight loss is when the body loses fats, muscle mass, and fluids, leading to total loss of body mass.
 Parents may consider intentional weight loss for their overweight or obese child under pediatric guidance.
 However, unintentional weight loss is abrupt and occurs due to underlying reasons.

 The causes for unintentional weight loss are usually benign, manageable, and temporary.
 But if the child shows other accompanying symptoms, such as sudden loss of appetite and vomiting, it is good to consult a doctor to avoid potential complications.